mltour/hello-world/README.md

 # hello-world
 my name is Myriam.

-"my name is helene and I just join the project, hello everybody."
+My name is helene and I just join the project, hello everybody!